Biography

 Roger

-I'm a computer science Ph.D. student at the University of Wisconsin-Madison working under the supervision of Prof. Theodoros (Theo) Rekatsinas (now at Apple).
-My current research focuses on the intersection of systems and algorithmic challenges for IO-aware and resource-efficient training of large-scale ML models.
+I received my Ph.D. in computer science from the University of Wisconsin-Madison under the supervision of Prof. Theodoros (Theo) Rekatsinas (now at Apple).
+I also worked closely with Prof. Shivaram Venkataraman.
+My research focused on the intersection of systems and algorithmic challenges for IO-aware and resource-efficient training of large-scale ML models.
+In particular, my dissertation studied Algorithms and Systems for Scalable Machine Learning over Graphs.

 MariusGNN: Resource-Efficient Out-of-Core Training of Graph Neural Networks.